 A joint NASAA-NEA working group (comprised of representatives of states, regions, NASAA and the NEA) oversees revisions to the standard.
 The purpose of this working group is to recommend how the National Standard for Arts Information Exchange can be maintained and adjusted to better inform state, jurisdictional and national arts policy discussions and provide comparative information to users.

-A revisions proposal is drafted by the working group and shared with states and regions, who have the opportunity to comment and suggest changes prior to the proposal being submitted to the NASAA board of directors and NEA senior staff for final approval.
+A revisions proposal is drafted by the working group and shared with states and regions, which have the opportunity to comment and suggest changes prior to the proposal being submitted to the NASAA board of directors and NEA senior staff for final approval.

 In addition to following the required procedures above, NASAA also typically invites supplemental input on National Standard issues from a variety of other experts (including database providers, discipline experts, arts researchers, and taxonomy specialists) to supply the working group with additional perspectives and guidance on key issues during its revisions deliberations.
 See the National Standard Assessment & Revisions Roadmap for information on how changes are formulated and the multiple points of consultation with states, regions and other stakeholders.
 For current information on new efforts to update the National Standard, consult the National Standard Revisions page.